wawa1474/custom-controller/README.md

 # custom-controller
-a controller built from the carcasses of other main stream controllers
+a frankenstein controller built from the carcasses of other more refined hardware

 # Needs
 * 2 analog sticks (stick buttons "L3/R3")